on4r4p/Copernicus/README.md

 13. Search social relations with Lullar if email is provided

-14. Generate all possible combinations of mails adresses then check if they exist .(need to find a way to avoid black listing if too many request)
+14. Generate all possible combinations of mails adresses then check if they exist .

 15. Then make a graph in neo4j .